SinaParvaresh/webScraper/README.md

 Number of posts to go through (Default set to 100)

 Particular subreddit (possibly another stock subreddit such as r/Investing or r/StockMarket).

-A CSV which contains the information of each topic in the sub Reddit such as the title, date/time posted, and score is automatically created for you when running the program.